Laurentian’s admission requirements are divided into different student categories: High school and mature students.

 During the academic year, university recruiters travel across Ontario to visit Indigenous students in many high schools and community organizations.

 These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
-APSIP has the most
+APSIP has the most up-to-date information about applying to your university as an Indigenous student.

 Alternative Admission and Transition Programs